isabella232/linnullmann/content/en/news/2014-04-12-new-york-times-editor-s-choice.md

 ---
 title: "New York Times Editor’s Choice"
 categories: ["News"]
-summary: "The Cold Song has been named an “Editor’s Choice” by the Sunday Book Review"
+description: "The Cold Song has been named an “Editor’s Choice” by the Sunday Book Review"
 date: 2014-04-12T12:00:00.000Z
 link_to_original: ''
 language: